Synergy Collective

 • Complete a profile form indicating what they need and like

-• Are matched according to the size of family, cultural needs and identified requests
+• Are matched according to the size of the family, cultural needs, and identified requests

 Training & Education